mainej/schema-voyager/README.md

 Let's establish a mental model of how Schema Voyager works.

 Presumably you can see where Schema Voyager gets some of its data.
-When you transact schema, you give attributes a `:db/ident` along with their `:db/valueType` and `:db/cardinality`.
+When you transact schema into Datomic, you give attributes a `:db/ident` along with a `:db/valueType` and `:db/cardinality`.
-You can imagine how Schema Voyager would query a Datomic database for data about attributes by looking up all the `:db/ident`s.
+You can imagine how Schema Voyager would query Datomic for this data by looking up all the `:db/ident`s.
 It could group similar attributes together and display their data.

 But there's more going on here.